 Boarding and day students are not allowed to leave campus until the conclusion of their last school commitment each day.
 The Student Life Office must approve any exceptions.
-Boarding students leaving campus on foot but staying within the school boundaries at the end of the class day must sign out in their dormitories.
-Boarding students leaving campus and going beyond school boundaries at the end of the class day must sign out in their dormitories.
-Boarding students leaving campus and going beyond school boundaries at the end of the class day must secure permission from their Dorm Head or the Student Life Office.
-Students may request to ride with a day student or take a car service by getting permission from the Student Life Office or their Dorm Head.
-In each case, the Student Life Office or Dorm Head must receive permission from the student's parents before granting the request.
+Boarding students leaving campus on foot but staying within the school boundaries at the end of the class day or weekend are welcome to do so just by changing their location on REACH to "Downtown."
+Boarding students leaving campus and going beyond school boundaries, whether by foot or car, at the end of the class day must secure permission from their family, Dorm Head, and the Student Life Office via REACH.
+Similarly, students may request to ride with a day student or take a car service by getting permission from their family, Dorm Head, and the Student Life Office via REACH.
+In each case, the Dorm Head and Student Life Office must receive permission from the student's parents before granting the request.
 Failure to receive the proper permission violates a major school rule regarding proper use of a vehicle (see pg.
 20).
 Please note that some car services, such as Uber, require passengers to be at least 18 years of age without an adult present.
 Students and their families are fully responsible for the hiring and use of car services.

 Students are not allowed to enter the wooded areas around campus at any time.
 Students must use Aspetuck Avenue to access downtown New Milford.
 School boundaries are defined by Rt.
 202, Circle Drive, and Big Y Shopping Center.

-Boarding students must secure the permission of their Dorm Heads or the Student Life Office whenever they leave campus after dark.
+While students are welcome to walk downtown during the day, boarding students must secure the permission of their Dorm Heads or the Student Life Office whenever they do so after dark.